Emissions reduction plan

 Planning and infrastructure

 Planning and infrastructure actions support a shift towards planning and building low-emission urban areas; characterised by more mixed use, and medium and high-density development, with good access to jobs, amenities and services, and well connected by active and public transport.
-Resource Management reform will be key to making this happen.
+Resource Management reform will be key to enabling this.

 Other climate work

-The ERP focuses on reducing emissions, but we also need to adapt to climate impacts that are already happen.
-These are addressed in the National Adaptation Plan.
+Emissions reduction plans focuses on reducing emissions, but we also need to adapt to climate impacts that are already happening.
+These are addressed in the national adaptation plan.